kiriaze/webpack-starter/README.md

-# A Quick and sexy webpack boilerplate that handles handlebars, twig and php.
+# A Quick and sexy webpack boilerplate that handles twig and php. ( no mas handlebars )

 ## Requirements